The Board of Selectmen met Tuesday, Jan. 15, and had a full agenda.

 Makouk, who attended the meeting, requested more information about Meaney's decision and the selectmen suggested Makouk meet with Meaney before the board's meeting next week (Jan.
 22).

 Selectman Osler Peterson told Makouk, "If our Chief of Police says that we shouldn't do it, then we're not going to do it."

 Town Counsel Mark Cerel informed the board that the last two court decisions in the state regarding 40B housing projects were ruled in favor of the developer despite the towns (Lunenburg and Sunderland) arguments.

-In December, the Medfield Zoning Board of Appeals approved a 92 unit affordable housing complex to be built off West Street.
+.
 The matter was controversial and led to the resignation of ZBA Chairman Robert Sylvia who had served on the board for 40 years.

 "The bottom line is the Supreme Judicial Court supported the Housing Authority Court and put the entire emphasis on affordable housing," Cerel said.
 "If you're below [state minimum] 10 percent, there are virtually no defenses."

 The board also: